dotnet/csharplang/proposals/ref-out-lambda-params.md

 are all illegal, due to ambiguity with taking the reference of the returned expression in the `ref` case.
 For consistency, all other modifiers are also left unsupported and illegal.

+Using the `scoped` modifier alone is unsupported, because `scoped` is currently parsed as a type identifier, thus resolving to an explicit lambda parameter declaration.

 The change in the spec will require that [the grammar for lambda expressions](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/language-specification/expressions#12191-general) be adjusted as follows:

 ```diff